 Tunnel Creek is a major highlight of the Kimberley and one of our all-time favourite places to visit.
 The experience of walking through the 750-metre-long tunnel is unique.
 You’ll need to get your feet wet, so wear appropriate shoes and a head torch to help light the way.
 Shine your torch around to see stalactites and stalagmites throughout the tunnel.
 This is one of the best natural attractions in the Kimberley.

-Festivals and events are an excellent way for locals and visitors to come together, with many held between the months of May and September.
-In the Kimberley’s east, Kununurra’s Ord Valley Muster is held during May and the Agricultural Show during July, while Broome’s Shinju Matsuri and A Taste of Broome celebrate the culture and lifestyle of this special town, during winter months.
-Derby holds two festivals during July; the Boab Festival celebrates the West Kimberley lifestyle, while the vibrant Mowanjum festival is one of the largest cultural events in Western Australia.
+Festivals and public events are an excellent way for locals and visitors to mix, and there are many held in the Kimberley between the months of May and September.
+In the east, Kununurra’s Ord Valley Muster is held during May and the Agricultural Show in July, while Broome’s Shinju Matsuri and A Taste of Broome celebrate the culture and lifestyle of this special town, during winter months.

 For more information, please visit www.australiasnorthwest.com.

-Do you have any suggestions to add to our list of ten top things to do in the Kimberley?
+Do you have any suggestions to add to our list of the best things to do in the Kimberley?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock